By RENÉ J. ROY, RYAN KING and JAYMIE L. WHITE

 “A lot of my conversations over the years with the Stephenville Airport Corporation have not been geared at competition with Deer Lake at all.
 In fact, many people that I’ve talked to have gone out of their way to say, ‘Look, this is not about hurting Deer Lake.’
-This is about finding other opportunities to increase traffic,” said Parsons.
-“What we have in Stephenville is proximity, and we have a lot of things going for us, whether it’s port access, it’s a ferry coming back and forth, whether it’s having a local labour force with know how.
-So there’s a lot of ways we could benefit.”
+This is about finding other opportunities to increase traffic.”

-Parsons maintains there remains a lot of potential for further industry and development in this region but it’s a bit of a waiting game to see how Dymond Group’s plans unfold.
+Parsons maintains there remains a lot of potential for further industry and development throughout the region, but it’s a bit of a waiting game to see how Dymond Group’s plans unfold.

 “It’s early to tell.
 Obviously we have the port.
 It’s ice free.
 We have experience,” said Parsons.
 “There’s tonnes of competition for that.
 There’s no reason we shouldn’t all be working together in this area to see what opportunities there are for us as it relates to shipping.
 We’re strategically located in this region in Newfoundland, between North America, between Europe.
 We’ve got a lot of advantages.
 So this why we’ve got to continue to strive, to find out what role can we play.”